 Processed foods: Processed foods are unhealthy and are not good for any living animal.
 They are poor nutrition at best.

 No body likes the awful smelly kibble poops!
+The poop from raw fed dogs has a mild odor and non-offensive actually.

 To sum it up, meat and bone are the ideal diet for both dogs and cats.